T HE S ECRET OF H IS P URPOSE …. T HE P LAN FOR THE F ULLNESS OF THE T IMES

 opposed to temporal) torment or torture involved in His wrath.
 Could one suffer physical and

 mental anguish, even extreme pain, as a result of God's wrath?
 You bet!
-But, it is always
+But it is always temporal

 3. God's wrath has an end to it.
 In Revelation, with the seventh trumpet and the seven bowls of

-wrath, the angel announces that it is done , meaning the wrath of God and of the Lamb is
+wrath, the angel announces that it is done , meaning the wrath of God and of the Lambkin is

 finished; there is no more to come, not even in the lake of fire.
 If as the Lord's body, we are told

-to put aside all wrath and anger, then does it not follow that our Head (even the Lamb) must
+to put aside all wrath and anger, then does it not follow that our head (especially the gentle

 5. Believers are not destined for the wrath of God.
 Tribulation; yes; judgment, yes; wrath, no!